Translate

 Tomorrow.

-They had always lived inside that word, stretching it thin, pretending it was endless.
+They had lived inside that word for years, stretching it thin, pretending it was endless.

-She sensed his restraint and matched it…not because she lacked courage, but because she respected the fragility of the moment.
-Some truths demanded timing, not bravery.
+She sensed his restraint and matched it…not because she lacked courage, but because she understood timing.
+Some truths needed silence more than bravery.

 At home, Kamal’s father read the newspaper with practiced seriousness.